brinnerArt - a Gallery of Original Paintings from the Maui and AZ. Studios of American Expressionist, George Brinner

-They tossed me in a cell with an old redneck jailbird from north of Payson on my first day at Arizona’s Winslow Prison.
-Flat on his back in the top bunk, hands clasped behind his head, he didn’t bother to look down when the door clanged closed behind me.
+They tossed me in a cell with an old redneck jailbird from north of Payson on my first day in Arizona’s Winslow Prison.
+Flat on his back in the top bunk, he didn’t bother to look down when the door clanged closed behind me.
 An hour passed before he acknowledged my presence.

 “They’re shipping me down to Perryville in the morning,” he said.
 A smoker’s rasp underscored his country drawl.

-“Judging from what you’ve told me, no, it doesn’t seem that you are,” I said.
+“Judging from what you’ve told me so far, no, it doesn’t seem that you are,” I said.

 I think in jest, the old jailbird bristled some and said he was making a statement, not asking for my opinion.
 He said my opinion wasn’t worth a hill of beans to him and that I should consider keeping it to myself in the future.

 “What’s your name, son?” he asked, watching intently as I stood and leaned against the cell bars.

 The old man bugged his bloodshot eyes in mock dismay.

 “Jill, you say; never met a man named Jill,” he said.
 “Your folks must have been a little twisted.”
 He choked on a snorted chortle.

 Not wanting to sound disagreeable, I said, “I never asked where they came up with the name and they never told.
 One thing though–it's spelled G-i-l-l-e, not J-i-l-l, like you might suppose—French I think.”